cheshirekow/cmake_format/cmake_format/doc/README.rst

     # This comment should remain right before the command call.
 Furthermore, the
     # command call should be formatted to a single line.
-    add_subdirectories(foo
-                       bar
-                       baz
-                       foo2
-                       bar2
-                       baz2)
+    add_subdirectories(foo bar baz foo2 bar2 baz2)

-    # This very long command should be split to multiple lines
+    # This very long command should be wrapped
     set(HEADERS very_long_header_name_a.h very_long_header_name_b.h
                 very_long_header_name_c.h)